 The Zachman Framework pages of the Diagram Toolbox provide elements and relationships for all the Zachman Framework diagrams that the MDG Technology supports.
-The Zachman Framework Toolbox pages can be accessed by clicking on the More tools button and selecting the 'Zachman Framework' option.
-The Toolbox can be docked on either side of the diagram, or free floated on top of the diagram to expose more surface for editing.
+The Zachman Framework Toolbox pages can be accessed by clicking on and specifying 'Zachman' in the 'Find Toolbox Item' dialog.
+The Diagram Toolbox can be docked on either side of the diagram, or free floated on top of the diagram to expose more surface for editing.